Configurational entropy of generalized sine-Gordon-type models: Deformed sine-Gordon-type models

 We will focus our attention on the deformation procedure proposed in Refs. \cite{Bazeia:2002xg,Epl1,epjc}.
-An important advantage of using deformation approaches consists of straightforwardly generating new models and constructing their topological defects analytically, from a given model that hereon will be considered the sine-Gordon one.
+A significant advantage of using deformation approaches consists of straightforwardly generating new models and constructing their topological defects analytically, from a given model that hereon will be considered the sine-Gordon one.
 The scalar field model (\ref{lag1}) is supposed to support topological defects.
 Deformations of the sine-Gordon model, whose potential reads

 can be therefore implemented.
 This potential is obtained from the superpotential $W(\upchi )=\sin (\upchi)$ and has an infinite minima, $\mathring{\upchi}=\pm n\pi /2$, for $n\in 2\mathbb{N}+1$, which can be connected by the topological solutions